There is much written about reducing your churn in SaaS, but nothing that we could find that detailed everything in one place.

 - Down-sell your customers rather than let them leave

-- Remove self-serve account cancellation so your customers have to speak with someone to cancel.
+- Remove self-serve account cancellation so your customers must speak with someone to cancel.

 Leave on Good Terms